kidchapo/Spotify-Playlist-Creation-based-on-Deep-Learning/README.md

 In the meantime, we can use the songs' lyrics to train a DL model, in order to predict the according Spotify features for a given text.

 By this, we can compare the predicted vector with the Spotify DB, and create an interesting playlist which expresses the sentiment of the text, containing the n-most similar songs.

+## Data and APIs

+We used two Kaggle datasets (https://www.kaggle.com/datasets/zaheenhamidani/ultimate-spotify-tracks-db) and (https://www.kaggle.com/datasets/yamaerenay/spotify-dataset-19212020-600k-tracks) to get Spotify tracks and their features.

+Also we utilized Spotify and Genius Lyrics APIs to fetch the data needed.